DETROIT -- In the end, Red Sox manager John Farrell said, his decision to start Xander Bogaerts at third base came down to this:

-Farrell broke the news Wednesday night to Bogaerts that he would be playing in Game 5 of the ALCS after Boston's 7-3 loss to the Detroit Tigers.
-He told Will Middlebrooks he was out of the lineup on Thursday.
+Farrell broke the news Wednesday night to Bogaerts that he would be playing Thursday night after Boston's 7-3 loss to the Detroit Tigers.
+He told Will Middlebrooks on Thursday that he was out of the lineup.

 Bogaerts, who turned 21 on Oct.
-1, becomes the youngest player ever to start a postseason game for the Sox.
-Babe Ruth, who was 21 years and 246 days when he started in the 1916 World Series, was the previous youngest.
+1, became the youngest player ever to start a postseason game for the Red Sox.
+Babe Ruth, who was 21 years and 246 days old when he started in the 1916 World Series, was previously the youngest.

 That came Wednesday night, when Bogaerts lined a ground-rule double to right field off Benoit in the ninth inning of Detroit's 7-3 win.